tiagoamaro/pickpocket/README.md

 Pickpocket is packaged as a Ruby gem.

-Install it by running `gem install pickpocket`
+Install it by running `gem install pick-pocket`

 ## Usage